bruhmastir/library/docs/vacc_documents/policies/training_policy.md

 Once the controller has fulfilled the prerequisites outlined in the Training Plan section—including completion of the relevant course module and theoretical examination—they will be offered a position within the C1 training plan at an assigned enroute facility.

+!!! info
     **Note:** A valid **Dubai TMA** endorsement is required to undertake training or operations on the U.A.E Radar position when using the bandbox sector in a top-down configuration.

 ##### Syllabus & Training Program
 The syllabus and training content for the C1 rating, as delivered by mentors and instructors, is available through the Arabian vACC Library.